CALiPER Sessions take place on Monday's, every other month.

 Introducing National Pain Rounds for Trainees!
 See the Schedule >

-November
+November CALiPER Rounds

-Our Dedicated Committee
+Our CALiPER Committee

-Our CALiPER Committee is made up of experienced healthcare professionals who strive to uphold and maintain the integrity of the Canadian Pain Society as dedicated volunteers.
+Made up of experienced healthcare professionals who strive to uphold and maintain the integrity of the Canadian Pain Society as dedicated volunteers.

 Co-Chair